 “On the other hand, patients do get the best care there is.
 They never have hospital bills to pay, and prescriptions are $5 ($3 U.S.) each.
 Patients also have the option of paying for studies and care privately at a fraction of the cost they would have to pay in the U.S. I don’t get told how to document, and we don’t have coders.
 Our nurses practice to a very high degree, and we don’t worry about getting sued.”

-Despite the adjustments needed to a different healthcare system, most our locums doctors say that doing less paperwork and getting more time with patients has been a blessing for them.
+Despite the adjustments needed to a different healthcare system, our locums doctors say that doing less paperwork and getting more time with patients has been a blessing for them.
 Some even credit a stint in New Zealand for reinvigorating their passion for medicine.

-“New Zealand is a stable, peaceful, and safer than just about anywhere else in the world,” reports New Zealand Now.
+“New Zealand is a stable, peaceful, and safer country than just about anywhere else in the world,” reports New Zealand Now.
 “Add in a safe learning environment and a healthy dose of the outdoor recreation available in our wide open spaces, and you have a recipe for producing resourceful and confident young adults ready to take on the world.”

 This is why several of our physicians have brought their entire families along with on their one-year to two-year assignment to New Zealand, from toddlers to teens.